Hevelop/nuxt-criteo-onetag/Readme.md

 This plugin integrates Criteo's tracking events into a Nuxt.js application, allowing you to easily track user interactions such as page visits, product views, cart actions, and transactions.

+⚠️ Important: This plugin automatically loads the Criteo script the first time you call any tag method (e.g., homepageTag, visitTag, etc.).
+You do not need to manually call loadCriteoTag() unless you want to preload the script before using any tracking calls.

+#### If you use Consent Management Platforms (like Cookiebot or Google Consent Mode), make sure to load Criteo or call any method only after user consent is granted.

 ## Installation

 Install the plugin using npm: